Best internet providers Cheap internet Best internet deals High speed internet

 How to test for internet throttling

 Not sure if you’re experiencing bandwidth throttling?
-Try these steps to find out if your home Wi-Fi service is affected by data throttling.
+Use these steps to find out if your home Wi-Fi service is affected by data throttling.

-• Assess the results.
-If you get a faster internet speed when you run the speed test while connected to a VPN, your ISP might be throttling your speed.
+Step 3Compare the results.
+If you get a faster internet speed when you run the VPN speed test, your ISP might be throttling your speed.

 Other signs of internet throttling